-(0-96) Hours of work (97) 97 or more
+(0-96) Hours of work (97) 97 or more FREQUENCY: Each quarter from Spring 92

 COVERAGE: Applies to all respondents in employment excluding those on certain government

 NOTES: This is a derived variable; please see Volume 4 User Guide for further guidance.
 TTACHR includes any paid or unpaid overtime worked in the reference week.